 AmazonBasics 2.0 Channel Bluetooth Sound Bar – $69.99

-Basics is correct, this sound bar is about as basic as they come.
+Basics are correct, this soundbar is about as basic as they come.
 It’s just a simple black bar, coming in at a modest 31 inches.
-You’re going to find similar features here, for a few less dollars.
+You’re going to find similar features here, for a few fewer dollars.
 Bluetooth connectivity, RCA, optical, and auxiliary inputs are all included.

 Despite having a wall bracket, the controls are located on the back, so the bar is less thought out than the TaoTronics.
 Still, for $70, it’s hard to complain.
 This soundbar isn’t excellent, but it does the job.

 Klipsch Reference Series R-4B 2.1 Channel Sound Bar – $149.99

 If you’re looking for a more natural sound, then this is the soundbar to look at.
 It’s quite a bit more expensive, but the price is worth what you’re getting.
 Included is a 40-inch soundbar, and a 6.5 wireless subwoofer.

 This combo yields amazing results for the money.
 It’s a far cry from the sound of the TaoTronics, focused more on authenticity and less on hype.
 IF you have the extra change to spare, this would be my go-to recommendation.

 Samsung HW-M360/ZA 2.1 Channel Wireless Soundbar – $136.36

 This soundbar is the closest in sound to the TaoTronics with one unique difference.
 This setup includes a wireless subwoofer.
 Sitting between the TaoTronics and Klipsch in both price and sound quality, this rig is an excellent value for the money.